NVIDIA/hpc-container-maker/RECIPES.md

 - `cuda`: Boolean flag to control whether a CUDA aware build is performed.
-If True, adds `--enable-cuda --with-cuda` to the list of `configure` options, otherwise adds `--without-cuda`.
-If the toolchain specifies `CUDA_HOME`, then that path is used.
+If True, adds `--enable-cuda --with-cuda` to the list of `configure` options, otherwise adds `--disable-cuda`.
+If the toolchain specifies `CUDA_HOME`, then that path is used, otherwise `/usr/local/cuda` is used for the path.
 The default value is True.

 - `directory`: Path to the unpackaged source directory relative to the local build context.
 The default value is empty.
 If this is